 What is Chapter 13 Bankruptcy?

-A Chapter 13 bankruptcy filing is the best choice for people who have income and want to protect their homes and other assets.
-A Chapter 13 bankruptcy may also be the right choice for a small business owner, rather than a Chapter 11 business bankruptcy.
+A Chapter 13 filing is the best choice for people who have income and want to protect their homes and other assets.
+This may also be the right choice for a small business owner, rather than a Chapter 11 business bankruptcy.
 For some however, a Chapter 7 bankruptcy is best.
-O’Bryan Law Offices can help you determine the path to take.

 Chapter 13 is a reorganization plan to assist individuals and families as well as small business owners in restructuring their debt in order to pay their creditors back in full or in part.
 If debt collection pressure or the prospect of a home mortgage foreclosure has you thinking about bankruptcy as a possible solution, contact one of our experienced attorneys at O’Bryan Law Offices in Louisville, Frankfort or New Albany.
 We have helped thousands of people restructure their debt through the filing of a Chapter 13 bankruptcy.

-What’s the difference between Chapter 7 and Chapter 13?
+What is the Difference Between Chapter 7 and Chapter 13 Bankruptcy?

 There are many differences, but the most obvious one has to do with debt repayment.
 In a basic Chapter 7 case, the debtor files a petition and schedules of assets and debts, attends a meeting with the trustee, turns over non-exempt assets if any, waits to see if anyone objects to discharge, and walks away from most unsecured debt immediately.